John C. Breckinridge: Second term (1853–1855)

-The Whigs, seeking to recapture Breckinridge's seat, nominated Kentucky Attorney General of Kentucky James Harlan, but some Whig factions opposed him, and he withdrew in March.
+The Whigs, seeking to recapture Breckinridge's seat, nominated Attorney General of Kentucky James Harlan, but some Whig factions opposed him, and he withdrew in March.
 Robert P. Letcher, a former congressman and governor who had won 14 elections in Kentucky without a loss, was the party's second choice.
 Both candidates campaigned vigorously throughout the Eighth District, making multiple speeches a day between May and August.
 Letcher was an experienced campaigner, but his popular, anecdote-filled oratory was unpolished, and he was prone to outbursts of anger when frustrated.
 By contrast, Breckinridge delivered calm, well-reasoned speeches.
 Cassius Clay, a political enemy of Letcher's for years, endorsed Breckinridge, despite their differences on slavery.
 Citing this endorsement and the abolitionism of Breckinridge's uncles, Letcher tried to paint Breckinridge as an enemy of slavery.
 Breckinridge pointed to his consistent support for slavery and claimed Letcher was actually hostile to the interests of slaveholders.
 Although the district had gone for Whig candidate Winfield Scott by over 600 votes in the previous year's presidential election, Breckinridge defeated Letcher by 526 votes.
 Once again, he received a large margin in Owen County, which reported 123 more votes than eligible voters living in the county.
 Grateful for the support of the reliably Democratic county, he gave his son John Witherspoon Breckinridge the nickname "Owen".

 Of the 234 members of the House, Breckinridge was among the 80 who were returned to their seats for the Thirty-third Congress.
 Due to his increased seniority, he was assigned to the more prestigious Ways and Means Committee, but he was not given a committee chairmanship as many had expected.
 Although he supported Pierce's proslavery agenda on the principle of states' rights and believed that secession was legal, he opposed secession as a remedy to the country's immediate problems.
 This, coupled with his earlier support of manumission and African colonization, balanced his support for slavery; most still considered him a moderate legislator.